WORK STUDY PROGRAM

 Where do I get an application?

-Applications are available in the Career Planning Office (Arts & Sciences Building room 117), Career & Employment Services (T3), Student Services, or go online and print an application: Work Study Application.
+Applications are available in the Career Planning and Employment Services (Arts & Sciences Building room 117), Student Services, or go online and print an application: Work Study Application.

 How do I know if I am eligible for the program?